noop-dev/VICE_emu/testprogs/vsid/environment/readme.txt

 * PSID v1 and v2 (compute sidplayer)

-These tunes can not be played directly, as no player is included - so a proper "sidplayer" binary must be injected first.
+These tunes can not be played directly, as no player is included - so a proper "sidplayer" binary must be injected first. see the sidplayer subdirectory for some specific tests.

 * RSID (BASIC tunes)